Uyghurs in Canada

 - Numerous democratic states have expressed alarm, but Chinese authorities insist they are simply fighting “terrorism.”

-FOREF interview with Dr. Susan J. Palmer*, McGill University, Canada
+FOREF interview with Dr. Susan J. Palmer* & Marie-Eve Melanson* McGill University, Canada

 Note: Dr. Susan J. Palmer is a leading expert on religious movements, and a member of FOREF’s Scientific Committee.
-She explains her current research on Uyghurs in Canada in the following interview.
+Marie-Eve Melanson is a Ph.D. candidate in the School of Religious Studies at McGill and Head Research Assistant on the Uyghurs in Canada project.
+McGill and Concordia graduate students, Shane Dussault Sean Renz and Maryam Amirdust are also Research AssistantsHead on the team.

 What are the main questions you and your team addressed in this project?